-Some moms find that warmth brings more relief than cold when it comes to swelling or pain down there.
-If that is your case, these pads can also be warmed in hot water and will stay warm for up to 30 minutes!
+Some moms find that warmth brings more relief than cold when it comes to swelling or pain.
+If that is your case, these pads can also be warmed in hot water and will stay warm for up to 30 minutes.

-The pads themselves are filled with a gel, which is made from food-grade, vegan ingredients.
+The pads are filled with a gel made from food-grade, vegan ingredients.
 For moms who want to keep it as natural as possible and avoid toxic products, this feature provides an extra level of security.

 - Pack of two.